artsystema/wbt/README.md

-# WBT
+# WBT - Web-based Task Tracker

-Web-based Task Tracker (WBT) is a small PHP application for posting and tracking simple tasks.
-Workers claim tasks with a passcode and submit their results for review.
+WBT is a lightweight PHP application backed by MySQL for posting small jobs and tracking their completion.
+Workers claim tasks with a passcode, upload a result and the administrator reviews the submission and pays out from a shared fund.

+## Features

+- Task listing with category filtering
+- Claiming tasks using a simple passcode
+- Countdown timer and automatic reset of expired jobs
+- File upload when submitting work
+- Administrator panel for posting, editing and deleting tasks
+- Review queue for approving or rejecting submissions
+- Fund bank with deposit and payout history
+- Worker statistics and basic history pages

 ## Requirements

 - PHP 8 or later
 - MySQL (or MariaDB)
+- A web server capable of running PHP scripts

 ## Installation

-1. Import `db/schema.sql` into a new database.
+1. Import `db/schema.sql` into a new database:
    ```bash
    mysql -u root -p < db/schema.sql
    ```